Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Quantum natural time

-By resampling the surface parameterized by the complement of $\qlegrowth_{j\delta}^\delta$ at each stage, we can arrange so that the quantum boundary length of this component at each time $t$ is given by the time-reversal $e(T-t)$ of $e$.
+By resampling the surface parameterized by the complement of $\qlegrowth_{j\delta}^\delta$ at each stage, we can construct a coupling of the doubly marked quantum sphere together with the growth process $\qlegrowth^\delta$ so that the quantum boundary length of the complement of $\qlegrowth^\delta$ at each time $t$ is given by the time-reversal $e(T-t)$ of $e$.
+Indeed, this follows because the procedure of resampling the starting point of the $\SLE_6$ according to quantum boundary length leaves the law of this component invariant.
 In particular, the jumps of $e$ then correspond to the quantum boundary length of the quantum disks swallowed by~$\qlegrowth^\delta$.

 It will be convenient to encode $\qlegrowth^\delta$ in terms of a radial Loewner flow.
 That is, if for each $t \geq 0$ we let $s(t)$ be the quantum natural time elapsed by $\qlegrowth^\delta$ at the first time that the capacity as seen from $\infty$ reaches $t$ then there exists a measure $\nu_\delta$ on $\partial \D \times [0,\infty)$ whose second-coordinate marginal is given by Lebesgue measure such that